One of the Seahawks’ key remaining needs was a veteran running back, and they addressed it by signing Carlos Hyde on Friday.

 Ogbuehi is coming on a one-year, $2.3 million deal.
 The former Cincinnati first-rounder figures to be the swing backup tackle and possibly fill Fant’s sixth-man role.

 Shell’s arrival means Jamarco Jones can stay at left guard, which means Finney can head to center (where the team lists him) and Britt can head out.
 The Hawks got Finney (counting $3.5 million) and Shell for less than the $8.5 million they can save off cutting Britt.

-Chance Warmack, who didn’t play in 2019, was the fourth O-lineman signed by Seattle in the past few days.
-It’s just a flyer on a once-talented player, and he won’t even affect the salary cap (vet-minimum players count just $750,000, which is the bottom of Seattle’s roster right now anyway).
+Chance Warmack, who didn’t play in 2019, was the fourth O-lineman signed by Seattle in a flurry in March.
+It’s just a flier on a once-talented player, and he won’t even affect the salary cap (vet-minimum players count just $750,000, which is the bottom of Seattle’s roster right now anyway).

 Warmack, the 10th pick in the 2013 draft, is the seventh player among the top 13 in that bad draft that the Seahawks have had on their team.
 D.J.
 Fluker, picked at No. 11, is still on the team.
 Others who have come through Seattle and not offered much: No. 2 Luke Joeckel, No. 3 Dion Jordan, No. 5 Ziggy Ansah, No. 6 Barkevious Mingo and No. 13 Sheldon Richardson.
 The Hawks also had Geno Smith, the 39th overall pick, last year.

 As expected, the Seahawks tendered Jacob Hollister at the second-round level ($3.26 million), and you can expect him to play an even bigger role than he did in 2019 — because Will Dissly is recovering from another major leg injury and Greg Olsen, 34, likely won’t be available for every game.